jnhong/cs403-dpl/README.md

 - The value of an if-expression is the value of the body of the action taken, and is `UNINITIALIZED` otherwise.

 ### Loops
-- The only construct provided for iteration is the while-expression, whose form is:
+- The only construct provided for iteration is the **while-expression**, whose form is:
     - `while[ pre-condition action : condition : post-condition action ]`
     where the action components are bodies without declarations/definitions and are both optional.
     - Note: Declarations are disallowed for obvious reasons.